19hours/sg-statutes/Acts/Parliamentary Elections Act.md

 The maximum amount which a candidate at an election or his election agent can pay or incur on account of or in respect of the conduct or management of the election shall be —

+(a)

-(a) in relation to a candidate at an election in any group representation constituency — an amount equal to $3 for each elector on the register for that constituency divided by the number of candidates in each group nominated for that election; or
+in relation to a candidate at an election in any group representation constituency — an amount equal to $3 for each elector on the register for that constituency divided by the number of candidates in each group nominated for that election; or

-[S 523/2001 wef 17/10/2001]
+(b)

-(b) in relation to any other candidate — an amount equal to $3 for each elector on the register.
+in relation to any other candidate — an amount equal to $3 for each elector on the register.

-[S 523/2001 wef 17/10/2001]
+[21/91; 42/96; S523/2001]

 FOURTH SCHEDULE